-- If films are shot in 4K
+- films are shot in 4K

-- If films are edited in 4K
+- films are edited in 4K

-- Of films are projected in 4k.
+- films are projected in 4k.

-The funny thing is that a few years ago marketing has managed to convince consumers that they had to return to the curvature, this time a concave curvature.
+The funny thing is that a few years ago marketing convinced consumers that they had to return to the curvature, this time a concave curvature.
 It’s not important what the real world is, what is important is what buyers want.

 In a couple of years will our buyers want only 4k content?

-As I said before today, some 4k film is actually a full HD film, as producers don’t want to spend more money during editing to work with hardware that supports that resolution.
+As I said before today, some 4k film is a full HD film, as producers don’t want to spend more money on editing to work with hardware that supports that resolution.

 - 4k: sold for 199$